 Our middle immersive learning retreat holistically integrates students’ learning from first semester and prepares students for their second semester internship.
 Core elements include:

 Rather than simply being a break, traveling home after the first semester of LeapYear is an integral and important part of the learning journey.
 Returning to someplace familiar after a travel experience and seeing it with new eyes is a tremendous learning opportunity to understand oneself and one’s experiences in a deeper way.
 To support this learning, our curriculum continues during this program break.
 Written reflection and contemplative practices learned on program continue at home, and preparations for next semester continue with support from LeapYear.

-The independent international internship embodies the Naropa motto: “Transform yourself, transform the world”.
+The independent service-learning project embodies the Naropa motto: “Transform yourself, transform the world”.
 This is an opportunity for students to both explore their passions and learn how their gifts can serve the world within the framework of Naropa’s long-standing international partnerships.
-Choosing from Naropa’s widely-ranging partner sites, the independent international internship allows students to:
+Choosing from Naropa’s widely-ranging partner sites, the service-learning project allows students to: